 gravel bars toward the center of the river to get some better vantage

 points.
-Having some taller rubber boots or fishing waders can help.
+Having some taller rubber boots or fishing waders can be helpful

 You can reach the Upper Sunrise area by entering the parkway from park entry at the south-east corner of Sunrise boulevard and the American River (by the raft rental and kayak store).
-After passing the kiosk at the entrance, make a right at the tee and follow this road to the right past the first parking lot on the left.
-Proceed another 1/4 mile and park on the right (there will be large mounds of dredge tailings on the south side of the road.
+After passing the kiosk at the entrance, make a right at the tee and follow this road to the right past the first parking lot on the left by the Fair Oaks bridge.
+Proceed another 1/4 mile to the east and park on the right (there will be large mounds of dredge tailings on the south side of the road.
 You will known when you have gone too far when the road starts to veer away from the river again and up a hill.

 Fair Oaks bluff